cbaeucsd/CSE15L-Lab-Reports/lab-report-1-week-2-test.md

 }
 ```

-Run this file using javac and java on your computer and take a look at the output.<br><br>
+Run this file using javac and java on your computer and take a look at the output.<br>
 Note: To use javac and java in Visual Studio Code, you will likely have to install an extension called <b>Extension Pack for Java</b>.

 Screenshot of running WhereAmI.java on the computer: